RequestNetwork/auto-comments/README.md

 ## Comment Formatting

-You can use full Markdown syntax in your comment messages, including:
+You can use most Markdown syntax in your comment messages, including:

 - Headings (`# Heading`)
 - Lists (`- Item`)
 - Formatting (**bold**, *italic*)
 - Links (`[text](url)`)
+- Images
-- Code blocks
+- Tables
 - Emojis (`:tada:`)

+> **Note:** Triple backtick code blocks are not supported due to technical limitations with the GitHub Actions script environment.
+If you need to include code examples, consider using inline code with single backticks or HTML alternatives.

 ## Special Placeholders